SolhavenGames/Elementals-of-Tulia/ForbiddenElements.md

 - Progression through the element is natural, the victim has no influence.

 ## Era (I - V)
-The oldest forbidden element, created at the dawn of everything.
-One of the three elements that chooses its user.
-Once the user awakens their val, if they are chosen, their element will be replaced by Era gradually, over the course of 7-19 Tulia days.
-This element can also only have one user at a time.
-It can appear as either green wisps or physical green clocks, where the user can grab the hands to reverse or speed up time.
+This element appears as green wisps or physical green clocks, which the user can grab the hands of to manipulate the flow of time (though it is possible without).
+Progression through the gates requires the user's consent, being fueled by meditation in time-altered zones (must be created by the user).
+This element chooses its user, and can only have one user at a time.
+Once the chosen awakens their val, this element will replace their original one over the course of 7-19 Tulia days.
+Era is the oldest Forbidden Element, as the universe did not move without it.
+Yes, this element precedes age itself.
+There was nothing before this element, and how it was created is unknown.
+What is known is that its creation marks the beginning of everything.
+Its mystery & age made it a prime study for Elemental scientists in love with the myth.
 ### GATES
 ### ⦿ **Gate I**
 Once the user awakens their val, the process of replacement begins.
 While it’s happening, the user will gain a near perfect memory that will remain for all gates.
 Instead of remembering moments, the user will feel as if they genuinely relive them.
 Once the replacement is finished, the user will gain “regional time control”, with everything in their view within 30 meters of themselves.
 They do not yet unlock the clocks.
 Green wisps will appear around what is affected by the user.
 They cannot yet move things backwards in time.
 The speed at which things are moved through time is limited by 5 seconds per second.